 Speed limits in France: the ultimate guide

-As Spring turns to Summer, millions of Brits will be looking at going on holiday – with many heading south across the English Channel to France.
+Every year, millions of Brits going on holiday in Europe – with many heading south across the English Channel to France.
 But after years of changes, it is important that those looking at driving in the county know the updated speed limits.

 Here at the RAC, we have summarised all the relevant information you will need for your French road trip.